-Conclusion
+Chapter 9 Conclusion

-A lot of different visualization methods, algorithm, techniques, tips and tricks during the entire course where observed.
-With great enthusiasm this course was participated.
+We saw a lot of different visualization methods, algorithm, techniques, tips and tricks during the entire course.
+We participated with great enthusiasm and look back to a successful semester.

-Bellow are some conclusions and recommendations about visualization and this course.
+We also have some conclusions and recommendations about visualization and this course.